Everything you need to know about SIPPs

-A self-invested personal pension, known as a SIPP, offers a variety of perks when saving for retirement, including:
+A self-invested personal pension, known as a SIPP, offers lots of perks when saving for retirement, including:

 - Ongoing contributions from the government in the form of tax relief.